michal-perlakowski/range/README.md

 ## `start`, `stop` and `step` properties

 The `PythonRange` constructor creates these properties based on the arguments passed to the constructor, or the default values.
-These properties can are writable, and changing them automatically updates the range.
+These properties are writable, and changing them automatically updates the range.

 ```javascript
 const r = range(5);